jbucien/OSU_Portfolio_Proj/README.md

 **Language/Technologies**: Python

-**Class**: CS 162 Introduction to Computer Science II: *
+**Class**: CS 162 Introduction to Computer Science II

-## *Langton's Ant*
+## Langton's Ant

-*A simulation of Langton's Ant, where a user inputs the number of rows/columns in the matrix, the ant's starting position/direction, and the number of steps to be carried out.
-The program runs the simulation and displays the board to the console.*
+*A simulation of Langton's Ant, where a user inputs: a desired number of matrix rows/columns, the ant's starting position/direction, and the number of steps to be carried out.
+The program runs the simulation and displays the resulting board to the console.*

 **Completion Date**: August 2021